toralf/torutils/README.md

 sudo ./ipv4-rules.sh start
 ```

-This replaces any current content of the iptables _filter_ table with the rule set described below.
+Starting the script replaces any current content of the iptables _filter_ table with the rule set described below.
+If the script doesn't work out of the box then please proceed with the [Installation](#installation) section.

 Best is to (re-)start Tor afterwards.
-If the script doesn't work out of the box then please proceed with the [Installation](#installation) section.

 The live statistics can be watched by:

 ```bash
 sudo watch -t ./ipv4-rules.sh
 ```

-To stop DDoS prevention and clear the _filter_ table, run:
+To stop DDoS prevention entirely and clear the _filter_ table, run:

 ```bash
 sudo ./ipv4-rules.sh stop